Clean Wines: The Truth About Biogenic Amines and Wine

 Additionally, just because a wine is “natural” doesn’t mean it has lower biogenic amines.
 In fact, in certain scenarios, native fermentations can increase the likeliness of compounds like histamine and tyramine to form.

-So, the next time you read a bold statement about how a wine is good for you, just remember wine is folly!
-Welcome to the party 😉
+So, the next time you read a bold statement about how a wine is clean, just remember this is just a marketing term.

 Sources